‘Mr. President, I’m Sorry’: Hillary Clinton Apologized To Obama For Losing Election To Trump, New Book Claims

 — Beer Whisperer PhD???? (@philadper2014) April 18, 2017

 The devastating impact of election loss on Clinton was accentuated by the fact that she was not prepared for it.
 Her campaign had gone into the election confident of victory on account of pre-election polling that indicated a comfortable Electoral College win for Clinton.
-But over the night, as results from the key swing states were released, the truth dawned gradually on the Clinton campaign that loss was inevitable.
+But during the night, as results from the key swing states were released, the truth dawned gradually on the Clinton campaign that loss was inevitable.

 The first sign of trouble reportedly came at about 7:45 p.m. when Steve Schale, a Clinton campaign polling analyst, called to say that loss was imminent in the key swing state of Florida.
 But after results from other key swing states, such as Pennsylvania and Wisconsin, showed that Clinton would lose the Electoral College, Obama called her and advised her to concede.